Construction is underway

 As construction continues, be sure to use caution on the trails and waterways around the substation.
-The section of Millennium Trail between the Rotary Centennial Bridge and the Fish Ladder is closed.
-Fencing and signage is in place to let users know of the restricted access.
+Should sections of the Millennium Trail need to be closed, fencing and signage will be put in place to let users know of the restricted access.
 Please avoid the area behind and around the substation, keep pets on a leash, and let children know to avoid the area.

 Demand for electricity in the Yukon is expected to grow by 40% in the next 10 years.